charmbracelet/wish/README.md

 Make SSH apps, just like that! 💫

-SSH is an excellent platform to build remotely accessible applications on.
+SSH is an excellent platform for building remotely accessible applications.
 It
 offers:
 * secure communication without the hassle of HTTPS certificates
 * user identification with SSH keys
-* accessiblity from anywhere with a terminal
+* access from any terminal

 Powerful protocols like Git work over SSH and you can even render TUIs directly over an SSH connection.

-Wish is an SSH server with sensible defaults and a collection of middlewares that makes building SSH apps easy.
+Wish is an SSH server with sensible defaults and a collection of middlewares that makes building SSH apps really easy.
 Wish is built on [gliderlabs/ssh][gliderlabs/ssh] and should be easy to integrate into any existing projects.

 ## What are SSH Apps?